rohanthewiz/go_notes/README.md

 ### Other Options

     -h -- List available options with defaults
-    -db "" -- Sqlite DB path.
+    -db "" -- SQLite DB path.
 It will try to create the database 'go_notes.sqlite' in your home directory by default -l "-1" -- (formerly -ql) Limit the number of notes returned - default: -1 (no limit) -s Short Listing -- don't show the body
     -admin="" -- Privileged actions like 'delete_table' (drops the notes table)